thierrymoudiki/thierrymoudiki.github.io/_posts/2025-10-27-deterministic-shift-caps-swaptions.md

 ---

-I propose, in addition, three distinct methods for short rate construction—ranging from parametric (Nelson-Siegel) to fully data-driven approaches—and derive a deterministic shift adjustment ensuring consistency with the fundamental theorem of asset pricing.
+I propose three distinct methods for short rate construction—ranging from parametric (Nelson-Siegel) to fully data-driven approaches—and derive a deterministic shift adjustment ensuring consistency with the fundamental theorem of asset pricing.
 The framework naturally integrates with modern statistical learning methods,